IsmaBinteShafik25/EMCAD-KvasirSEG-Replication/README.md

 # EMCAD Replication on Kvasir-SEG

-This repository contains the experimental verification and replication of EMCAD for polyp segmentation using the Kvasir-SEG dataset.
+This repository contains my experimental replication and verification of EMCAD (Efficient Multi-scale Convolutional Attention Decoder) for medical image segmentation using the Kvasir-SEG dataset.

 ## Paper